-Objective To assess the association of short-term neonatal outcomes with cross-site working of multiple healthcare professional teams between a level 3 and a level 1 neonatal unit.
+Objective: To assess the impact on neonatal outcomes of cross-site working of multiple healthcare professional teams between a level three and a level one neonatal unit.

-Design Retrospective cohort study.
+Design: Retrospective cohort study.

-Setting A level 1 neonatal unit in London.
-Patients All infants admitted to the neonatal unit, between 2010 and 2021.
+Setting: A level one neonatal unit in London.

+Patients: All infants admitted to the neonatal unit, between 2010 and 2021.

-Interventions The clinical service was rearranged in 2014 with the introduction of cross-site working between the level 1 unit and a level 3 unit of neonatal doctors, nurses and allied healthcare professionals.
+Interventions: The clinical service was rearranged in 2014 with the introduction of cross-site working between the level one unit and a level three unit of neonatal doctors, nurses and allied healthcare professionals.

-Main outcome measures Admission of infants with a temperature less than 36°C, length of stay and time to first consultation by a senior team member.
+Main outcome measures: Admission of infants with a temperature less than 36°C, length of stay and time to first consultation by a senior team member.

-Results A total of 4418 infants were admitted during the study period.
-The percentage of infants delivered at a gestation below 32 weeks was higher in the pre-cross-site period (8.9%) compared with the cross site period (3.6%. p<0.001).
-The percentage of infants with an Apgar score less than 8 at 10 min was higher in the pre-cross-site period (6.2%) compared with the cross-site period (3.4%, p=0.001).
-More infants were admitted with a temperature less than 36°C in the pre-cross site period (12.3%) compared with the cross site period (3.7%, p<0.001).
-The median (IQR) duration of time to first consultation by a senior team member was higher in the pre-cross-site period (1 (0.5-2.6) hours) compared with the cross-site period (0.5 (0.2-1.3) hours) (p<0.001).
+Results: A total of 4,418 infants were admitted during the study period.
+The percentage of infants delivered at a gestation below 32 weeks was higher in the pre-cross-site period (8.9%) compared to the cross site period (3.6%, p<0.001).
+The percentage of infants with an Apgar score less than 8 at 10 minutes was higher in the pre-cross-site period (6.2%) compared to the cross-site period (3.4%, p=0.001).
+More infants were admitted with a temperature less than 36°C in the pre-cross site period (12.3%) compared to the cross site period (3.7%, p<0.001).
+The median (IQR) duration of time to first consultation by a senior team member was higher in the pre-cross-site period [1 (0.5 - 2.6) hours] compared to the cross-site period [0.5 (0.2 - 1.3) hours] (p<0.001).
 The median (IQR) length of stay was 4 (2-11) days in the pre-cross-site period and decreased to 2 (1-4) days in the cross-site period (p<0.001).

-Conclusions Cross-site working was associated with lower rates of admission hypothermia, shorter duration of stay and earlier first senior consultation.
+Conclusions: Cross-site working was associated with lower rates of admission hypothermia, shorter duration of stay and earlier first senior consultation.